jhumigas/ml-classes/VQ/README.md

 # Vector Quantization

-This small lab is about vector quantization technics, a class of unsupervised learning algorithms commonly used for clustering.
+This small lab is about vector quantization techniques, a class of unsupervised learning algorithms commonly used for clustering.
 Among their advantages, one can notice is that they keep the topology of the initial dataset.
 In Vector Quantization, we consider a set of prototypes, each one averaging in some sort of way information of a certain set of samples.
 To compare a given prototype to the sample it is representing, we define a loss function, that introduces on a global scale a distorsion i.e the expectation, when a sample x are taken according to X, of the error made by assimilating x to its closest prototype in Ω [1].
 The core idea of the vector quantization is to minimize that distorsion which involves chosing the right number of prototypes and placing them right.